py-sdl/py-sdl2/doc/modules/sdl2ext.rst

 Beyond wrappers and utilities for working with SDL2's API, the :mod:`sdl2.ext` module also includes a number of submodules with various functions and classes to help facilitate general game and app development with PySDL2.
-These include classes for writing games using component-oriented programming, managing program resource files, working with colors, and more:
+These include classes for managing program resource files, working with colors, and more:

 .. toctree::
 	:maxdepth: 1